 One thing that surprises visitors is that the company provides lunch for all staff in our conference room (the administrative staff job description includes knowing how to dress a salad).
 This means that there is one time in the day when we all get together and talk.
 We could achieve the same thing through weekly brainstorming meetings and team-building exercises on Dartmoor, but we find that lunch works better.

 It would be nice to claim that this stems from some deep philosophical or management theory.
 In fact when he started recruiting staff, Adrian James simply listed all of the things that he didn't like about his six previous employers, and set out to avoid making the same mistakes.
-It seems to work as we've never yet had a consultant leave.
+It seems to work as we have an extraordinarily low staff turnover.